How to Compare Painting Estimates — What to Look For

 - Are they licensed, insured, and bonded?

-- Do they provide references or samples of past work?
+- Do they provide references?

-- Will they supervise the project rather than sending unmanaged subcontractors?
+- Will they supervise or send subcontractors?

 7. Payment Terms & Deposits